Gould's jewelfront: Distribution

 The exact distribution of H.aurescens is not known, but considered unusual since the other members of the genus have very narrow or restricted ranges, often at higher elevations in the Andes.
-It is widely distributed at elevations from 250m to 1150m and has been reported at elevations as high as 1450m.
+It is widely distributed at elevations from 250 m to 1150 m and has been reported at elevations as high as 1450 m.
 The northern boundary of the range is in southern Venezuela, which continues south through central Ecuador and Peru.
 The southern boundary is located in Bolivia.
 It occupies a large area of north-western Brazil where the eastern boundary of the range is found in the State of Para.

 There have been several incidents of range expansion since the species was first described.
 Gould suggested the range was probably east of the Andes in Ecuador, Peru, and Brazil (in Zimmer).
 The Venezuelan population was first encountered in 1941.
 At this time, the southern boundary was considered to be La Pampa in Peru but H.aurescens was detected in Bolivia in 1984 and in the Brazilian state of Mato Grosso in 2004.
 Otherwise the species is considered sedentary.